 40 Years of Sun Denshi: A Look at its Past and Future

-This detailed article (generously donated to the site by sharc) is excerpted from a lengthy biography written in commemoration of the 40th anniversary of Sun Denshi and originally published in The Mid-Japan Economist Journal in 2011.
+This detailed article (translated by Thomas James and generously donated to us by sharc) is excerpted from a lengthy biography written in commemoration of the 40th anniversary of Sun Denshi and originally published in The Mid-Japan Economist Journal in 2011.
 While it’s primarily focused on detailing the growth and success of the business under the stewardship of founder Masami Maeda, it also outlines many of Sun Denshi and Sunsoft’s early accomplishments.

 Challenges and Dreams: The Birth of Sun Denshi